AdityaSrivastav5/OrionAI/README.md

 ## Installation

-To run the Gemini Clone project locally, follow these steps:
+To run the OrionAI project locally, follow these steps:

 1. **Clone the Repository**